-Restart the PowerShell console.
-Now install the RD Web Client Management module:
+Restart the PowerShell.exe console and install the RD Web Client Management module:

 Install-Module -Name RDWebClientManagement

-To accept the terms of Microsoft Licence Agreement, press
+To accept the terms of the Microsoft Licence Agreement, press

-Then install the latest version of Web Remote Desktop:
+Then install the latest version of the Web Remote Desktop package:

 After the RDWebClientPackage package is installed, check its properties with the following command: